Test plan and test descriptions

 Now imagine you have have test suite with hundreds of tests.
-One of those fail.
-In order to fix the application you will have to run the test script several time.
+One of those fails.
+In order to fix the application you will have to run the test script several times.
 The whole test script, even when focusing on the single failure.
 In order to avoid that you might comment out all the later tests.
-You fix the failure, commit the changes to version controls, and then you get distracted by your manager.
+You fix the failure, commit the changes to version control, and then you get distracted by your manager.
 It can easily happen that the test file will remain there with the majority of the test cases commented out.

 In another case you might have a loop that should test 20 cases, but for some reason the loop exits after 2 successful iterations.

 All the executed test cases are successful.
 When someone looks at the report she will see no indication that the majority of the test cases were never executed.